You found a can of expired chicken broth in a pantry. Does it have to go to the trash, or can it go to today’s lunch? Here’s the solution.

 Tip 2: Put in a jar with a lid

-It will be best to choose a glass jar always to see the contents.
+It will be best to choose an airtight container such as glass jar always to see the contents.
 Basically, it must have a lid to protect the broth from external bacteria.
 Also, put the rest of the purchased broth in a jar because the original packaging is often unsuitable for storage.

 Tip 3: Freeze

 You can freeze the broth for more extended storage.
-So it will remain usable for another six months.
-For ease of use, you can even freeze the liquid in the ice tray to have practical cubes later that you can just put in the sauce.
+Frozen chicken broth will remain usable for another six months.
+For ease of use, you can even freeze the liquid in the ice cube tray to have practical frozen chicken broth cubes that you can just put in the sauce.

 FAQs